Eragon-Brisingr/ImGui_WS/README.md

 ### Add panel

-Inherit the panel base class types supported under FUnrealImGuiPanelBuilder.
+Inherit the panel base class types supported under UUnrealImGuiPanelBuilder.
 For example, the ImGuiWorldDebugger extended panel inherits UImGuiWorldDebuggerPanelBase

 * Configure Title.
 Unnamed panels will not be registered
 * Configure DefaultDockSpace to add the position of the panel in the layout